optozorax/unasanu/content/en/index.md

 The difficulty lies in determining how exactly to calculate the probabilities of specific universes and how different approaches to resolve this issue can be validated or refuted.
 This problem is a longstanding one, often applied to the many-worlds interpretation of quantum mechanics: it is unclear how to determine the likelihood of specific classes of universes when there are infinitely many of them.
 This issue makes me quite dubious about the concept of "some universe being more likely than another".

-As an example, consider the simplest question: what percentage of even numbers are odd?
+As an example, consider the simplest question: what percentage of numbers are odd?
 * If you count in this order: **1**, 2, **3**, 4, **5**, ..., you will find half are odd.
 * But if you're counting in the order: **1**, 2, 4, **3**, 6, 8, **5**, ..., you'll find only a third are odd.
 Here, the numbers are simply arranged in a different order, with two even numbers between two odd ones.
 The infinite quantity of both classes is preserved.

 While we agree that the natural order of half being odd is correct, it remains unknown how to choose this natural order for encoding the universe and whether it can be objectively determined.

-There is yet another objection to probabilities, specifically in relation to universes: <span class="green2-bg example">"any experience must be tested"</span>.
+There is yet another objection to probabilities, specifically in relation to universes: <span class="green2-bg example">"any experience must be experienced"</span>.
 No matter how improbable your universe may seem, someone has to exist within it and experience life, even in defiance of any understandings of probability.
 A suitable analogy can be made: the chance of me being born Chinese is rather substantial, yet I am not Chinese.

 Even if we manage to solve the measure problem and can obtain probabilities of a particular universe, it's unclear if it's possible to falsify or verify it, even with an infinite number of calculations that allow us to go through all universes and calculate the needed probabilities.
 Thus, the idea of "the probability of being in a certain universe" may be nothing more than an interpretation that has no real impact.